 9. Add a cover letter

 Some job listings will give you the option to submit a cover letter alongside your CV.
 Since a CV is limited to a page or two, writing a cover letter gives you the opportunity to go into greater detail and show off your personality and skills, so when given the opportunity, it's best to take it.
-Top tips for creating a compelling cover letter include making it unique to each role you apply for, demonstrating your understanding of what they are looking for and highlighting the relevant skills you can bring to the role
+Read our top tips on how to write a cover letter.

 For more career advice and graduate career opportunities, check out the FDM Graduate Career Programme.